 10. How do I know my concerns will be considered fairly?

 The Office of Internal Audit is independent, reporting to the president administratively and to the associate vice chancellor and chief audit officer at the Board of Regents.
-Further, the Office of Internal Audit follows guidelines outlined in the GC Audit Charter which states the department will adhere to the Institute of Internal Auditors' "Code of Ethics."
+Further, the Office of Internal Audit follows guidelines outlined in the GCSU Audit Charter which states the department will adhere to the Institute of Internal Auditors' "Code of Ethics."